#NYFW Spring 2013: Best of Day 7

 Glow green with glee in Spring 2013 thanks to the funky, feminine designs from the house of Nanette Lepore.
 The designer concentrated on the tropical hue (and plenty of orangey tones, too), to balance out graphic black-and-white checkerboards for a lesson in mixed prints.
 The collection, inspired by fine china, was her "techno porcelain" dream come true.
-We're especially loving the fade-out moment here — looks like ombre is sticking
+We're especially loving the fade-out moment here — looks like ombre is sticking around.

 Although Douglas Hannant, like Hérve Léger, drew inspiration for his Spring 2013 collection from the South, the former's was of a more sweet than sultry persuasion.
 Hannant's namesake line included southern belle looks replete with lace, bouffant hair, and retro shades that spoke to vintage sartorial styles of the South.